Mooophy/Cpp-Primer/ch02/README.md

 ####definition:

-the pointer is "points to" anyother type.
+the pointer is "points to" any other type.

 the reference is "another name" of an **object**.